seretech/simple-string-generator/README.md

 # simple-string-generator
-A simple Java Library To Generate Fully Customizable Strings To Use
+A simple Java Library To Generate random Strings
-# Usage
-Import Library